 In this particular section, you will find information regarding New York State taxpaying requirements.
 They may not be relied upon in preparing your individual tax return.

-During the tax year, January 1 to December 31, individuals who work in the United States or have other United States income have taxes withheld from their total earnings.
-April 15 of the following year, the individual must file an “income tax return” with federal tax authorities.
+During the tax year, Jan.
+1 to Dec.
+31, individuals who work in the United States or have other United States income have taxes withheld from their total earnings.
+On April 15 of the following year, the individual must file an “income tax return” with federal tax authorities.
 They may also need to file with tax authorities in the state(s) which one was employed during the particular year.
 After your taxes are filed, a tax return report will display your total income and will either request a refund if more taxes were withheld than was required or you may need to pay additional taxes that are owed.
 The Internal Revenue Service is the United States government agency that is responsible for collection of the federal income taxes.

-International students and scholars can register with the GALCIER Tax Prep website and from there complete federal nonresident tax forms.
+International students and scholars can register with the GLACIER Tax Prep website and from their complete federal nonresident tax forms.
 In order to have a complete federal tax return, you will include either Form 1040R or Form 1040NR-EZ, depending on your situation and lastly, Form 8843.
-If you do not have a social security number and have had non-employment income, GLACIER will also generate a Form W-7, in which is an application form for Individual Taxpayer Identification Number (ITIN) and is sent with your other federal tax forms.
+If you do not have a social security number and have had non-employment income, GLACIER will also generate a Form W-7, which is an application form for Individual Taxpayer Identification Number (ITIN) and is sent with your other federal tax forms.
 Non-employment income is considered a scholarship grant, fellowship and/or stipend.

 GLACIER Tax Prep will assist in completing all required nonresident federal forms according to your answers that you provide the service with.
 When you have paid and registered, you will have to print the forms, then sign and date them accordingly and finally follow the provided mailing instructions.
 Below is a list of forms that GLACIER Tax Prep may generate for you.
 The links also provide any instruction booklet on the IRS website if you want to see them before you begin your tax return with GLACIER Tax Prep.
 It is recommended that you review the instruction booklets but is not necessary.